anagha-google/ts22-just-enough-terraform-for-da/README.md

 ## 6. Prerequisites

 Applicable for Google Customer Engineers, in Argolis-<br>
-Grant yourself Organization Policy Administrator role from Cloud Console, at an Organization level<br>
+Grant yourself Organization Policy Administrator role from Cloud Console, at an Organization scope<br>
-Don't forget to set the project back to the project you created in Step 1 above in the UI.
+Don't forget to set the context in the Cloud console back to the project you created.

 ## 7. Lab Goals
 1. Understanding of core Terraform concepts